 Updates to Search Results Rankings

 We all want to be “above the fold” when it comes to search results as 75% of searchers never scroll past the first page (HubSpot).
-One of my favorite memes reads, “The best page to hide a dead body is on the second page of search results.”
+One of my favorite memes reads, “The best place to hide a dead body is on the second page of search results.”

 So, how does content get to the top?
 Well, Google combines a bunch of data to determine the results it provides for a query.
 Primarily, the search engine analyzes the “newness” or freshness of content, the number of times the search query appears on the page, and the relevance of the content in relation to the search query itself.